AmEx, S&P Global veteran Christine Elliott joins Mastercard

 PURCHASE, NY: Mastercard has hired S&P Global’s Christine Elliott as EVP of global communications.

 She will oversee corporate, internal, external, and digital communications and report to Raja Rajamannar, chief marketing and communications officer.
+Mastercard united its marketing and comms function under Rajamannar in November 2015.

+Elliott replaced Chris Monteiro, who departed the company in May 2016 to join KPMG as chief communications officer.
+Andrew Bowins, another Mastercard veteran who left the payment-services company to join Samsung, joined Monteiro at KPMG earlier this month.

 At S&P Global, formerly known as McGraw Hill Financial, Elliott served as chief communications officer.
 S&P Global brands include J.D.
 Power and Standard & Poor’s Ratings Services.